amenzwa/amenzwa.github.io/computing/HowSlideRulesWork.md

 We now see that the "log-log" nomenclature of engineering slide rules is a not-so-subtle nod to the function composition $\color{blue}{log} \circ \color{red}{ln}$ that appears in the expressions computing $x^{y/z}$.

 On the slide rule, the $LL$ scales compute general exponentiation $x^{y/z}$.
 It is, therefore, reasonable to ask, "If the $LL$ scale pairs can compute arbitrary powers and roots, why waste precious real estate with the redundant $A$, $B$, and $K$ scales?"
 The answer is convenience.
 Engineering calculations make frequent use of squares (for Pythagoreans and areas) and cubes (for volumes), and these scales provide quick calculations of those operations.
-And although the $LL$ scales possess greater flexibility and precision, their procedures are commensurately more intricate and error prone.
-And just as reading the result on the $D$ scale implicitly performs $log^{-1}$, reading the result on the $LL_n$ scale implicitly performs $ln^{-1}$.
+Although the $LL$ scales possess greater flexibility and precision, their procedures are commensurately more intricate and error prone.

+Recall that reading the result on the $D$ scale implicitly performs $log^{-1}$.
+Likewise, reading the result on the $LL_n$ scale implicitly performs $ln^{-1}$.

 ***natural logarithmic scale***—The black $LL_n$ scale is derived from the base-$e$ ($e = 2.718$) natural logarithm $log_e$ or $ln$.
 The $LL_n$ and the $D$ scales are related by a bijective function $ln$: